aims-umich/GAN_Energy_AI/docs/README.md

 # GAN-Based Synthetic Data Generation for Energy Applications

-This repository contains implementations of **GAN, cGAN, and WGAN** for generating synthetic datasets for **nuclear reactor control systems and power grid forecasting**.
+This repository contains implementations of **GAN, cGAN, and WGAN** for generating synthetic datasets for critical heat flux (CHF) and power grid demand forecasting.

 ## Research Paper
 The associated research paper can be found [here](docs/Nabila_GAN_Paper.pdf).